 Tesco, Sainsbury’s, Asda (Online Grocery)

 The major supermarkets carry DryNites and basic bed protection online.
 Delivery is typically in standard grocery bags or crates — meaning products may be visible to the delivery driver if not bagged inside a box.
-For some families this is completely fine; for others it’s worth noting.
+For some families this is acceptable; for others, it’s worth noting.

 Discreet rating: Moderate.
 Grocery delivery is practical but less sealed than courier delivery.